Back

 How people experience the loss of a death by suicide is very individual but may involve intense and complex feelings and for some these are difficult to understand and manage.

-After A Suicide (from Scottish Association for Mental Health)
+After a Suicide (from Scottish Association for Mental Health)

 A guide covering the practical issues that need to be thought about after a suicide; some of the emotions you might be experiencing; and places where you can get help.

-Cruse Scotland – 0808 802 6161
+Cruse Scotland Bereavement Support – 0808 802 6161

-Monday - Friday 9am-8pm Saturday -Sunday 10am-2pm
+Monday - Friday 9am-8pm Saturday - Sunday 10am-2pm

 Email: support@crusescotland.org.uk